• Skip to primary navigation

 Instructions

-• Chop the kimchi, leek and green bell pepper.
-Chop the whites of the spring onions and leave the greens for garnishing the dish.
+• Chop the kimchi, leek, and green bell pepper.
+Chop the bacon into small pieces.
+Chop the whites of the spring onions, leaving the greens to garnish the dish.

-• Heat 1 tablespoon oil in a large cast-iron skillet or nonstick pan over high heat.
+• Saute vegetables: Heat 1 tablespoon oil in a large cast-iron skillet or nonstick pan over high heat.
 Add the kimchi, leeks, green pepper, and scallion whites and stir-fry for about 3 minutes.

-• Whisk together the kimchi juice, gochujang paste and soy sauce in a small bowl.
+• Add gochujang mixture: Whisk kimchi juice, gochujang paste, and soy sauce in a small bowl.
 Add the mixture to the skillet together with the cooked rice.
 Mix well to combine and fry on medium-low heat for about 3-5 minutes or until the rice is hot.
 Stir in the sesame seed oil and remove from the heat.

-• Heat the remaining tablespoon vegetable oil in a large pan.
+• Fry the eggs: Heat the remaining tablespoon of vegetable oil in a large pan.
 Fry the eggs to your liking.

 • Sprinkle the kimchi fried rice with the chopped scallion greens and sprinkle some toasted sesame seeds.
 Serve immediately with the fried eggs.